Apply to be a GS Peer Advisor

 Position Description

 The Dean of Students (DOS) Office is committed to providing world-class advising and academic support for students at the School of General Studies.
-Peer Advisors play a key role in providing that support; as current students themselves, they bring an important perspective to the work of advising, and their experience navigating the institution often proves invaluable to their peers.
+Peer Advisors play a key role in providing that support; as current students themselves, their experience navigating the institution often proves invaluable to their peers and they bring important perspectives.
+Peer advisors support students with issues such as class registration, connecting with campus resources, balancing academics with other personal and work responsibilities, and more.
+In turn, peer advisors gain valuable experience in higher education and student affairs, as well as the opportunity to give back to the GS community and help strengthen the student experience for their peers.

 Responsibilities include: